Peter’s Gardening tips for November

 New seasons Roses.
 The nation’s favourite plant.
 So versatile, ground cover, hedging, bush, climbing, rambling and above all a rose should be scented!
 The range of colours available from the specialist nurseries is incredible.
 Bare root plants are still excellent value, often living more than 20 years!
 Planted now you will get good root growth before Christmas.
-Dig a good sized hole, sprinkle a root grow type micorrhizal fungi onto the roots- this will promote new roots and avoid Rose Soil Sickness,- place the rose roots spread out in the hole and backfill with the soil, firm in with your boot.
-Mulch on surface around your rose.
+Dig a good sized hole, sprinkle a root grow type mycorrhizal fungi onto the roots- this will promote new roots and avoid Rose Soil Sickness,- place the rose roots spread out in the hole and backfill with the soil, firm in with your boot.
+Mulch on the surface around your rose.

 New Seasons Fruit trees: